Diogenes Club

 The Diogenes Club is a fictional gentlemen's club created by Sir Arthur Conan Doyle and featured in several Sherlock Holmes stories, such as 1893's "The Adventure of the Greek Interpreter".
 It seems to have been named after Diogenes the Cynic (though this is never explained in the original stories) and was co-founded by Sherlock's indolent elder brother Mycroft Holmes.

 The club as described by Sherlock Holmes in "The Adventure of the Greek Interpreter":

+"There are many men in London, you know, who, some from shyness, some from misanthropy, have no wish for the company of their fellows.
+Yet they are not averse to comfortable chairs and the latest periodicals.
+It is for the convenience of these that the Diogenes Club was started, and it now contains the most unsociable and unclubbable men in town.
+No member is permitted to take the least notice of any other one.
+Save in the Stranger's Room, no talking is, under any circumstances, allowed, and three offences, if brought to the notice of the committee, render the talker liable to expulsion.
+My brother was one of the founders, and I have myself found it a very soothing atmosphere."

 Relation to British Secret Service

 Although there is no hint in the original Sherlock Holmes canon that the Diogenes Club is anything but what it seems to be, several later writers developed and used the idea that the club was founded as a front for the British Secret Service.
 This may have its root in "The Adventure of the Bruce-Partington Plans" (1908), in which Mycroft Holmes is revealed to be the supreme and indispensable brain-trust behind the British government, who pieces together collective government secrets and offers advice on the best way to act.

 The idea was popularised by The Private Life of Sherlock Holmes, a 1970 motion picture directed by Billy Wilder, and has since been frequently used in pastiches of Conan Doyle's stories as well as the TV series Sherlock.